jtappi/daily-tracker-v2/README.md

 Timestamp remains GMT but time should be converted to EST Add dropdown to category in edit mode on view-data
 Add up to three prefill values during search in the dropdown.
 Only 1 on mobile maybe?
-View-data.html should show the newest value at the top

 # My Node.js Project